The effect of delayed awareness and fatigue on the efficacy of self-isolation in epidemic control: Heterogeneous Mean Field approach

 We perform numerical checks of these predictions, by simulating SIS dynamics (using a Gillespie optimized algorithm~\cite{Cota2017}) on networks built according to the uncorrelated configuration model~\cite{Catanzaro2005}.
+In this model, we consider an upper cutoff on the degrees --~$k \in [k_{min} = 3, k_{max} = \sqrt{N}]$~-- in order to have an uncorrelated network without multiple and self connections.
 The epidemic threshold is estimated by finding the value of $\lambda=\beta/\mu$ at which the susceptibility of the system reaches a maximum value ~\cite{Ferreira2012}.
 Such susceptibility is computed for the number of infected individuals in the quasistationary regime (the order parameter of the epidemic phase transition).
 Of course only surviving runs of the dynamics need to be considered.
 In order to work with the equivalent of surviving runs, we implemented the so-called Quasistationary State method (QS) ~\cite{Ferreira2012}, for which the dynamics never allows the system to enter the healthy absorbing state.

-In the following, we consider networks with an exponent $\gamma=2.25<5/2$ of the degree distribution and, unless otherwise specified, with a network size $N=10^5$.
+In the following, we consider networks with an exponent $\gamma=2.25$ of the degree distribution and, unless otherwise specified, with a network size $N=10^5$.

-In Fig. ~\ref{lambdacvsN} we plot the epidemic threshold as a function of the system size $N$ for several values of the probability $p_Q$ to enter quarantine.
+In Fig.~\ref{lambdacvsN} we plot the epidemic threshold as a function of the system size $N$ for several values of the probability $p_Q$ to enter quarantine.
 We first note an excellent agreement between the theory (dashed lines) and the simulations (symbols), further increasing as $N$ grows.
 The value of the threshold decreases as a function of size, as a consequence of the diverging second moment at the denominator of Eq.~\eqref{lambda_cHMF}.
-A higher quarantine probability leads to an increase of the threshold but without any dramatic effect.
-Even a complete participation to quarantine ($p_Q=1$) implies only a (slightly more than) two-fold increase in the value of the threshold with respect to the $p_Q=0$ case.
+A higher quarantine probability leads to an increase of the threshold but for the present choice of parameter values ($T = 1$, $T_U=0.25$, $T_Q=1$), the effect is not dramatic: even a complete participation to quarantine ($p_Q=1$) implies only a (slightly more than) two-fold increase in the value of the threshold with respect to the $p_Q=0$ case.

 In Fig.~\ref{lambdacvsTQ1} we show the dependence of the threshold on the duration of quarantine for various values of the probability $p_Q$.
 We observe that a longer duration of quarantine leads to a larger epidemic threshold, but the effect is sizeable only provided $p_Q$ is quite large.